An asymptotic Peskun ordering and its application to lifted samplers: Lifted trans-dimensional sampler

 \section{Lifted trans-dimensional sampler}

-In this section, we introduce a trans-dimensional algorithm which is a non-reversible version of the popular reversible jump (RJ) algorithms introduced by \cite{green1995reversible}.
-We consider that $\Xset$ is a model space and $\mathbf{X}$ a model indicator.
-The latter indicates, for instance, with 0's and 1's which covariates are included in the model in variable selection contexts as in \autoref{sec_variable}.
-Such an algorithm is useful when it is not possible to integrate out the parameters, contrarily to the linear regression with normal errors and suitable priors.
-Examples of such situations include analyses based on linear regression with super heavy-tailed errors ensuring \textit{whole robustness} \citep{gagnon2018regression} and generalised linear models and generalised linear mixed models \citep{forster2012reversible}.
+In this section, we introduce a generic sampler that can be used for model selection/averaging in situations where it is not possible to integrate out the parameters, contrarily to the linear regression with normal errors and suitable priors (like in \autoref{sec:variable_selection}).
+Examples of such situations include analyses based on linear regression with super heavy-tailed errors ensuring \textit{whole robustness} \citep{gagnon2018regression, gagnon2017PCR} and generalized linear models and generalized linear mixed models \citep{forster2012reversible}.

+More precisely, in this section, we introduce a trans-dimensional version of \autoref{algo1} which thus represents a non-reversible counterpart to the popular reversible jump (RJ) algorithm introduced by \cite{green1995reversible}.
+In the same way that \autoref{algo1} can be seen as a modification of a MH algorithm, the non-reversible jump (NRJ) algorithm is constructed from the RJ algorithm.
+To present our lifted trans-dimensional sampler, it is thus convenient to first provide an overview of the RJ one.
+A lifted trans-dimensional sampler has been recently introduced in \cite{gagnon2019NRJ}, but it can only be applied when the models can be rearranged in a sequence of nested models, meaning that model 1 is nested in model 2 which is nested in model 3, and so on; in other words, when a total order exists.
+Only a partial order is sufficient to apply the NRJ proposed here.